Graham de Ruiter

 Moreover, he envisions that eventually these catalytic surfaces will be able to tackle one of the most difficult transformations in inorganic chemistry; the conversion of dinitrogen (N2) to ammonia (NH3), which – as a fertilizer – is crucial for feeding the planet.

-Dr. de Ruiter’s lab is one of the few labs in Israel trying to integrate molecules in catalytic surfaces.
+Assistant Prof. de Ruiter’s lab is one of the few labs in Israel trying to integrate molecules in catalytic surfaces.
 He explains, “Being a member of GTEP actively contributes to our research program by providing invaluable resources and collaborative expertise that our team actively uses to integrate our catalytic surfaces into existing solar cell technologies, leading to the ultimate goal: powering the planet with ‘solar derived fuels’.
 GTEP provides me with the ideal interdisciplinary setting between chemistry and materials engineering.”

 He was born in the Netherlands and received his BSc and MSc degrees at Leiden University, he did some of his MSc studies at Weizmann Institute of Science and after obtaining his PhD from the Weizmann Institute of Science, he performed post-doctoral work at the California Institute of Technology.
 During his studies, he received a number of prestigious awards and prizes including the Azrieli Fellowship for 2017-2020.
 He also is a Horev Fellow in the Schulich faculty of chemistry at Technion.

-Dr. de Ruiter’s decision to settle in Israel sprang from his admiration for the country, the wonderful friends he made and his desire to contribute his expertise.
+Assistant Prof. de Ruiter’s decision to settle in Israel sprang from his admiration for the country, the wonderful friends he made and his desire to contribute his expertise.
 His decision to join Technion was because of the outstanding faculty and facilities and Technion’s expertise in chemistry and engineering.